ddnet/ddnet/README.md

 sudo cp lib/*.a /usr/lib
 ```

-To run the tests you must target `run_tests` with make:
+To run the tests you can build the target `run_tests` using

 ```sh
 make run_tests